ikubicki/fibaro-netatmo-unified-sensor/README.md

 From generated token you need to use a Refresh Token value.
 This should allow you to run quick application in your Fibaro Home Center device.

+You may use a dedicated tool to get the refresh token for you: [https://codebuilders.pl/netatmo/](https://codebuilders.pl/netatmo/)

 ## Integration

 This quick application integrates with other Netatmo dedicated quick apps for devices.
 It will automatically populate configuration to new virtual Netatmo devices.